 Region information for Enterprise instances also applies to Enterprise Trial instances.

-- the default or selected region of your tenants
+- the default or selected region of your tenants.
+See Tenant region.

-When you first sign up to Automation Cloud, you specify the country for your organization and we set the optimal region as your organization region.
+When you first sign up to Automation CloudTM, you specify the country for your organization and we set the optimal region as your organization region.

 The region where your services are hosted depends on the tenant region, which is set as follows:

 - The region for your default tenant is determined as described under the Organization Region section above.
 Your business data is hosted accordingly, assuming all services are available within the same region.